fetchai/agents-aea/docs/limits.md

 Then the current Fipa setup is a specific case of turn-taking where the turn shifts after a player sends a single move (unique-reply).
 But generally, it does not have to be like this.
 Players could be allowed to send multiple messages until the turn shifts, or until they send specific speech-acts (multiple-replies).

+#### Timouts in protocols

+Protocols currently do not implement the concept of timeouts.
+We leave it to the skill developer to implement any time-specific protocol rules.

 #### Framework internal messages

 The activation/deactivation of skills and addition/removal of components is implemented in a "passive" way - the skill posts a request in its skill context queue (in the case of new behaviours), or it just sets a flag (in case of activation/deactivation of skills).